YaBraG/Arduino-Soundbar/README.md

 * `dist/` and `build/` folders are **not committed** to GitHub
 * `.exe` files are distributed via **GitHub Releases**
-* Arduino firmware only needs to send `BTN#` messages over serial
+* Arduino firmware is intentionally minimal and customizable

 ---

 ## 📬 Feedback & Testing

-If something breaks:

-* Note which button(s)
+When reporting issues, include:

+* Button pressed (`BTN#`)
 * Stop mode (`SAME` / `ANY`)
 * Audio format
-* Whether the toggle button was involved
+* Whether the toggle button was used
+* Whether running from source or `.exe`

-This helps isolate timing or hardware edge cases quickly.
+This helps isolate edge cases quickly.